 5. Have a book with you everywhere

-Sure, it’s nice to read in the comfort of your home, but what about all the waiting time you have during the day?
+Sure, it’s nice to read in the comfort of your home, but what about your waiting time during the day?
 Think commute time (if you don’t drive) while traveling or waiting for various appointments.
 Have a book with you and enjoy your reading time while on the go!

-And an extra point: keep track of what you’re reading on Goodreads! (you can find out more about what I love reading by following me here).
+And an extra point: keep track of what you’re reading on Goodreads! (you can learn more about what I love reading by following me here).

-So this year, choose the books you like and let yourself fall in love with reading again!
-Let me know in the comments what do you plan to read this year and how you make time for it!
+So, this year, choose the books you like and let yourself fall in love with reading again!
+In the comments, let me know what you plan to read this year and how you make time for it!